I’ve suspected it for a long time, the evidence is now out there to show that Social Marketing for product based businesses, is a waste of time.

 - With Google Plus specifically there is a search weighting applied to it

-Note: I did also read a few days ago “because your competition are using social media”, for me that is a lame reason and I’m not including it.
+Note: I did also read a few days ago “because your competition is using social media”, for me that is a lame reason and I’m not including it.

 I asked one of the businesses I work with what they thought of Social Media, the response back was interesting: